Wikia/discreETLy/dashboard/plugins/streaming/README.md

 You can find more details in the [example file](streaming.yaml.template).
 For the plugin to work the file should be named `streaming.yaml` and needs to be put in `config` directory.
+Streaming plugin requires valid [tables.yaml](../tables/tables.yaml.template) to be provided to match alerts for tables mentioned in `streaming.yaml`.

 ![streaming](streaming.png)